IliyanID/t25_Boat_Smarts/reports/design.md

 ### Server Classes

-We did not add any new items to the server, but made changes to existing components to ensure they run currectly
+We did not add any new items to the server, but made changes to existing components to ensure they run correctly

 ![server5](images/ServerSprint4.png)